pinterest/ktlint/documentation/snapshot/docs/rules/code-styles.md

-In ktlint `0.49` the new code style `ktlint_official` is introduced.
+The code style `ktlint_official` is first introduced in version `0.49`.
 This code style is work in progress but will become the default code style in the `1.0` release.
 Please try out the new code style and provide your feedback via the [issue tracker](https://github.com/pinterest/ktlint/issues).

 ```ini
 [*.{kt,kts}]